matthewcornell/arduino-relaxation-tool/README.md

 3 x 10 Ohm ones in series.
 For the motors I simply applied some heat shrink tubing for something to hold onto.
 I looked into more durable cases (I tried ping pong balls), but this worked OK for the prototype.
 See the pic [here](https://github.com/matthewcornell/arduino-relaxation-tool/blob/master/motor-closeup.JPG).

+# Code
+The code manages four pins - two analog in ones for reading the pots, and two digital out ones for controlling the motors.
+The fifth pin is the built in LED digital out one that I pulse for effect.
+The pots are read by `adjustPeriodAndDurationBasedOnPots()` and saved into two variables: `vibePeriod` (how often the motor vibrates in ms: a range ~ [100 ms, 2000 ms]) and `vibeDuration` (how long the motor vibrates, in the same time range).
+The last variable is `isCycleLedOn`, which alternates between 0 and 1 with each cycle.
+After [setup()](https://www.arduino.cc/en/Reference/Setup) initializes the pins, The standard Arduino [loop()](https://www.arduino.cc/en/Reference/Loop) function just reads the pots (which sets the two control variables), cycles the first motor, and repeats for the second one. `cycleMotor()` turns on the motor, cycles the LED, waits the appropriate duration, then repeats to turn the motor off.
+Finally, `adjustPeriodAndDurationBasedOnPots()` reads the analog value from each pot (a value between 0 and 1023) and scales it to a range between ~100ms to 2000ms, which seemed to work pretty well.
+(Any faster was irritating, and any slower would have been boring :-)